contepablod/AwesomeQuantumMechanics/README.md

 Let’s build a community of open-access quantum knowledge — together.

+Thanks Valeriy Manokhin for his repo on Awesome Conformal Prediction which inspire this one and Prof. Emmanuel Paspalakis for part of the curated content you see here as it is reference and bibliography of his courses.

 # Books 📚
 --------------------------------------------------------------------------------------------
 1. Geometry of Quamtum Theory - V.S.
 Varadarajan - 2nd.
 Edition - Springer - 1984